-The following two Kellogg MBA essays are required of all applicants:
+Kellogg MBA essays required of all applicants:

 Essay One: Kellogg’s purpose is to educate, equip and inspire brave leaders who create lasting value.
 Provide a recent example where you have demonstrated leadership and created value.
 What challenges did you face and what did you learn?
 (450 words)

 As you structure the essay, spend some time setting up the background of the story.
-Then use most of the space to describe precisely what you did, thought, felt, and how you behaved.
+Then use most of the space to describe what you did, thought, felt, and how you behaved.
 Also, use details to entice the reader and set yourself apart.
 A few well-placed specifics will add color without adding length to these Kellogg MBA essays.

 Essay Two: Values are what guide you in your life and work.
 What values are important to you and how have they influenced you?
 (450 words)

 This essay question is a hybrid of a classic career goals essay and a personal essay.
 Kellogg is interested in candidates who can integrate their values into their personal and professional goals.
 How have your values directed your actions in work and life?